mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 Here's how to interpret it:

 * `-rw-r--r--`: This part represents the file's permissions.
 In this example, "voyage_of_the_beagle.txt" has read and write permissions for the owner, but only read permissions for the group and others.
-The dashes (-) in the first and fourth positions indicate no special permissions like setuid or setgid, and no sticky bit is set.
 * `1`: This number indicates the number of hard links to the file.
 In this case, there's only one link to the file.
 * `mksmab`: This is the owner of the file, which is "mksmab."
 * `staff`: This is the group associated with the file, which is "staff."